 There isn’t enough space to maneuver around the furniture

-If you can’t get around your room, don’t be hesitate to ask for maintenance to remove any unnecessary furniture.
+If you can’t get around your room, don’t hesitate to ask for maintenance to remove any unnecessary furniture.

 Pin it for later